STORY

 education

-In 2018, MAGO established MAGO ART AND STUDY, the first school in a slum.
+In 2018, MAGO established MAGO ART AND STUDY, the first private school in a slum.
 At the school, which MAGO has guaranteed to be free for the next 50 years (until he dies), lessons in English, math, social studies, and art are held for preschool children on weekday evenings.

 activity principle